Serena Williams offers support for ‘truly noble’ Meghan after Oprah Winfrey interview

 “I know first hand the sexism and racism institutions and the media use to vilify women and people of color to minimize us, to break us down and demonize us,” Williams wrote on social media.
 “We must recognize our obligation to decry malicious, unfounded gossip and tabloid journalism.
 The mental health consequences of systemic oppression and victimization are devastating, isolating and all too often lethal.”

-Meghan, whose interview alongside her husband Harry was aired by CBS in prime time Sunday night, struck up a friendship with Williams at a flag football game during Super Bowl week in 2014.
+Meghan, whose interview alongside her husband, Harry, was aired by CBS in prime time Sunday night, struck up a friendship with Williams at a flag football game during Super Bowl week in 2014.
 Since then, the relationship has deepened, with Williams and her husband, Alexis Ohanian, attending Meghan and Harry’s 2018 wedding and Williams throwing a baby shower for Meghan in 2019.
 Meghan sought Williams’s advice on dealing with paparazzi when she started dating Harry.

 “I told her, ‘You’ve got to be who you are, Meghan,’” Williams told Vanity Fair in 2017. “‘You can’t hide.’”